noelleirvin/blog/public/posts/on-stewardship.md

 What else could you do with that bill?
 You might think, "I want to buy a house someday", or "I'd like buy a new car soon", or "I ought to keep this in case my car breaks down", and decide to go put that money in the bank.
 Similarly, you might think, "I want to retire comfortably", or "I want to build wealth", and decide to go invest it.
 In either case, you're deferring the actual consumption of the money to a later date.
 Namely, saving.

-You might be a rather charitable chap, and decide instead to take your one hundred dollars and donate it to the local soup kitchen, or animal shelter, or youth center.
+You might be rather charitable, and decide instead to take your one hundred dollars and donate it to the local soup kitchen, or animal shelter, or youth center.
 Or perhaps you know a friend or family member who could really use a particular item, and you decide to put your money toward that gift.
 Both ideas are instances of the final use of money, in the abstract.
 Namely, giving.

 There are thousands of ways to consume money, but, ultimately, all of those ways can be rolled up into one (or more) of these three categories.
 Moreover, it is far more simple (though far from simple) to answer the Question when we consider these three uses individually.